-Bastille Day is a important holiday in France, celebrating the birth of the French Republic and the end of monarchy.
+Bastille Day is an important holiday in France, celebrating the birth of the French Republic and the end of monarchy.
 It is typically celebrated with fireworks, parades, dance parties, and feasts, and the whole nation regards the day as a national holiday.
-Francophiles around the world often hold Bastille Day celebrations of their own, as an homage to French history and culture.
+Francophiles around the world often hold celebrations of their own, as an homage to French history and culture.
 For Americans, Independence Day would be a comparable holiday.

 Alternate names for Bastille Day include Fete Nationale and 14 Juillet.
 The first is a reference to the idea that Bastille Day is a national party, a day on which no French citizens are expected to work.
 The other is a nod to the date on which Bastille Day occurs, the 14th of July.